Tax Preparation & Reports in Money Pro

 Can I file both my personal and business taxes through Money Pro?

-Yes.
-Column Tax / April Tax supports single-member LLCs, meaning you can file both your personal Form 1040 and your Schedule C business taxes through the integration.
-Multi-member LLCs, S-Corps, and C-Corps are not supported.
+Yes, if you have an eligible single-member LLC filing Schedule C. In that case, the Column Tax / April Tax integration can support both your personal Form 1040 and your Schedule C business filing.
+Multi-member LLCs, S-Corps, and C-Corps are not supported in the Money Pro filing integration.

 When can I start filing my taxes?